gitter-badger/ElectroMedia-Core/README.md

 * Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Requirements.zip "EMC-Core Dependencies") and unzip to the folder containing your executable

 ## Changelog
+* v0.1.8.0 -- Added EmcCore class, which is going to be responsible for handling the program's workflow and every single component (mostly Analyzers)
 * v0.1.7.4c -- Removed an enum from ArduinoReadableFileWriter and fixed some stuff in CorrMath/EntryPoint
 * v0.1.7.4 -- Fixed MANY method names to be consisten with naming conventions.
 Added CoreMath static class and removed CommonOperations...
 Lots of cleanup here.
 * v0.1.7.3 -- Changed FFTPreprocessing functions to sit within a static class.
 Cleaned up some terminology within that new static class, and fixed a bug which prevented the ConfigurationHandler from accessing the config file in some random places